 Sequential monadic testing

 Like the monadic test, in sequential monadic tests, the target audience is split into multiple groups.
 However, instead of showing one concept in isolation, each group is presented with all the concepts.
-The order in the concepts is randomized to avoid bias.
-The respondents are asked the same set of follow-up questions for each of the concepts to get further insights.
+The order of the concepts is randomized to avoid research bias.
+The respondents are asked the same set of follow-up questions for each concept to get further insights.